JoonHyeok-hozy-Kim/datastructure_and_algorithm_in_python/Part07_Linked_LIsts/part07_08_exercises.md

 ```

 ### C-7.29 Describe in detail an algorithm for reversing a singly linked list L using only a constant amount of additional space and not using any recursion.
 * Sol.)
-Using two memory spaces for prev and original_next, the non-recursive reverse algorithm goes as follows.
+Using two memory spaces for variables, prev and original_next, the non-recursive reverse algorithm goes as follows.
 ```python
 def nonrecursive_reverse(self):
     if self.is_empty():